Deadline: June 14, 2014

 A completed application and all supporting documentation must be received by June 14, 2014.
 Materials should be emailed to the membership staff at email@example.com.

 To qualify for consideration by the selection committee, all of the following requirements must be fulfilled:

 - Applicant must be a graduate of a school of medicine.

 - Applicants must be at least 35 years old but no older than 40 on the date that the completed application is filed.

 - Applicants must submit their applications from their intended permanent location.
 Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at the intended permanent location, following completion of all formal training (including fellowships and scholarships).

-- Applicants must submit a completed application form provided by the Society on this page (download application above).
-The application and accompanying materials must be typewritten and in English.
-Submission of a curriculum vitae only is not acceptable
+- Applicants must submit a completed application form.
+The application and accompanying materials must be in English.

 - Applicants must submit letters of recommendation from three of their colleagues.
 One letter must be from the chair of the department in which they hold academic appointment, or a member of the Society for Vascular Surgery residing in their country.
 The chair’s or the member’s letter is to include a specific statement detailing the nature and extent of the teaching and other academic involvement of the applicant

-- An unsuccessful applicant may reapply only twice and only by completing and submitting a current application form provided by SVS, together with new supporting documentation
+- An unsuccessful applicant may reapply only twice and only by completing and submitting new application form, together with new supporting documentation.